GENDER: Male (Neutered)

 Introducing Charlie the Chocolate Chihuahua!
 This handsome boy has beautiful dark chocolate coloring.
 He is ready for a forever home and hoping to win your heart!

 Charlie loves his people!!!
 When we went to pick him up from the shelter, he bolted out of that pen and jumped and licked and wagged his tail like he knew he was saved!!
 That was one happy chihuahua!!
 When we first pulled him, we noticed he was a bit thin.
 His ribs and hip bones were sticking out.
 He also had the longest legs!
 So we suspect there may be some min pin somewhere.
-Charlie only weighed 6 pounds when we pulled him, but he should weigh about 8 pounds.
-The great news is that he is eating well, and already beginning to fill out.
+The great news is that Charlie has filled out in his foster home and now weighs a perfect 7 pounds.
 And he is happy that he is safe!